 A shorter shutter speed will help “freeze” the moment.
 This will make for crisper photos, but it allows less time for the sensor to capture light, making the image darker.

 When light is not sufficient, you can brighten an image by elongating the time the shutter stays open, but this could also create motion blur.
-Detail can still be captured with a longer shutter speed, but you will need both your subject and camera to be very still.
+You can capture detail with a longer shutter speed, but you’ll need both your subject and camera to be very still.
 You can use a tripod to keep your camera static.

 When should I extend shutter speed?